plblum/jivs/docs/API/JivsServices/LookupKeyFallbackService.md

-Use `LookupKeyFallbackService` when you introduce a new Lookup Key.
+Use `LookupKeyFallbackService` when you introduce a new [Lookup Key](../Data_Type_Support/Home.md#lookup-keys).
 It creates a relationship between your Lookup Key and another that is the base data type it is built around.

-For example, LookupKey.Integer uses a number as the base data type.
+For example, `LookupKey.Integer` uses a number as the base data type.
-So it has a relationship with LookupKey.Number.
+So it has a relationship with `LookupKey.Number`.

 `DataTypeFormatterService` and `DataTypeParserService` consume this as they try to find the best fitting formatter or parser.
 If you use a Lookup Key to get a parser, formatter, and several other use cases, when there is no support for that Lookup Key, it will fall back through Lookup Keys until it finds what it needs.